-You’ll find the Banana Cabana pool bar right outside of the gated pool area.
+You’ll find the Banana Cabana pool bar right outside of the gated pool area (this has recently been remodeled and looks different).
 It serves standard Disney pool bar drinks and some specialty beer on tap, including one that is unique to the resort.

 There are six more “leisure” pools found around the resort, one in each village.
 We didn’t visit any but they all looked nice, though nothing to write home about.

 We also spent some time at the playground, which is located on the island called Caribbean Cay (FYI that’s pronounced “key”, just so you don’t look like a goober like I did) near the pool complex.
 It had lots of equipment for all ages and was never very crowded.